 an introduction to the idea of infinite accumulation, first in the

 form of improper integral and then for series.
-A one-page summary of the
+Course policies

-breakdown of the schedule and homework can be found at the Course Schedule page.
+week-by-week breakdown of the material, see the Course Schedule page.

 Students are expected to have a strong foundation in precalculus, such